MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/MeetingParticipants.md

 # MeetingParticipants table (CSV)

-Contains one row for each participant in a calendar meeting.
+This table contains one row for each participant in a calendar meeting.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|